zhoujunwu/food-trucks/README.md

 ## 2. the /ui folder to run a single page at browser, to call backend api to get search result of foods
-change the API_URL according to backend api endpoint
+change the API_URL in index.html file according to backend api endpoint

 ## 3. TODO